 All schools in England have a Governing Body.
 The Governors are the strategic leaders of our school and have a vital role to play in making sure all our children get the best possible opportunities to achieve their potential, thrive and be happy.
-As governors we are proud to be associated with Mawnan Church of England VA School and its high standards of education.
-Working together we will continue this tradition and move the school forward to even greater achievements.
+As governors we are proud and privileged to be associated with Mawnan Church of England VA School and its high standards of education.
+Working together we will continue this tradition and help move the school forward to even greater achievements.

 The Governing Body has a strong focus on three core strategic functions:

 - Ensuring clarity of vision, ethos and strategic direction;

 - Holding the head teacher to account for the educational performance of the school and its pupils, and the performance management of staff; and